Size: 6.4 x 2.4 x 0.5 inches (dongle); 4.8 x 1.5 x 0.7 inches (remote)

 Supported audio formats: Dolby Digital, Dolby Digital Plus, and Dolby Atmos

-The $50 Chromecast with Google TV follows the same path as the myriad Roku and Amazon Fire TV Sticks on the market, but as you’ll find during this Chromecast with Google TV review, it’s the things only Google can bring that make this one of the best smart streaming devices.
+The Chromecast with Google TV is about the same price as the Roku and Amazon Fire TV Sticks on the market, but as this Chromecast with Google TV review outlines, it’s the things only Google can bring that make this one of the best smart streaming devices.

 - Chromecast with Google TV vs Fire TV Stick 4K: Which should you buy?